FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/composing-widgets/rows-column-stack.md

 ## Scrollability
-Scrollability for **Row or Column** widgets in Flutter determines whether the content within these layouts can extend beyond the visible boundaries of the screen or container, enabling horizontal or vertical scrolling:
+Scrollability for **Row or Column** widgets in FlutterFlow determines whether the content within these layouts can extend beyond the visible boundaries of the screen or container, enabling horizontal or vertical scrolling:

 - **Allow Scrolling:** When enabled, this allows the content to exceed the device or parent container’s screen limits, making the overflow content accessible through scrolling.